 CATEGORY PAIN RELIEF II PROGRAM LOW BACK PAIN WHEN?
 Low back pain most frequently results from chronic contractures of the paravertebral lumber muscles.
 It may be caused by a mechanical conflict, vertebral osteoarthritis, disc space narrowing, etc. WHY?
 For pain relief and relaxation of muscle contractures.
 HOW?
 Endorphin stimulation aids pain relief by increasing production of endogenous opioids.
 The associated vascular effect results in effective drainage of acidic metabolites and enables the elimination of muscular acidosis.
 TENS Gate control, applied using the third channel, improves comfort during endorphin stimulation.
 PULSE WIDTH Endorphinic stimulation is primarily aimed at the sensitive $A\delta$ nerve fibres which are best stimulated with pulse width of 200 μ s.
 However the vascular effect is secondary to the co- activation of the motor units which have a slightly higher chronaxy and which is measured at the start of the session using the mi-SCAN function .
 Channels 3 and 4 provide Gate control stimulation and use a larger pulse adapted to the chronaxy of the $A\beta$ fibres.
 ELECTRODES Electrodes positioned according to the specific indication.
 Combining 2 stimulation currents.
 INTENSITY The intensity must first be set on channels 3 and 4, which deliver the TENS programme according to the usual TENS rules (tingling).
 It will be gradually increased on channels 1 or 2 until visible or palpable muscle twitches are produced.
-The mi-RANGE function can be used to determine the minimum level of energy required to produce an appropriate muscle response. +TENS OPTION Yes. - A minimum of I channel with muscular work imposed by the Disuse atrophy programme. - A maximum of 3 channels with the TENS programme. • Electrodes positioned on the painful area. • Sufficient stimulation energy to produce a clear tingling sensation.
-Once the +TENS combination has been activated, the message "TENS" appears on the screen with respect to the channel or channels where the treatment is active.
-The mi functions - apart from the mi-SCAN - are also no longer accessible.
-Take care to properly observe the correct order for switching on the modules, the order of switching on that corresponds to the numbering of the channels.
+The mi-RANGE function can be used to determine the minimum level of energy required to produce an appropriate muscle response.
+OPTION 2+2 Yes, forced. a minimum of 2 channels with muscular work imposed by the Low back pain programme.
+2 channels with the TENS programme.
+Electrodes positioned on the painful area.
+Sufficient stimulation energy to produce a clear tingling sensation.
+Take care to properly observe the correct order of the channels.

 LOWER BACK PAIN

-FREQUENCY PULSE WIDTH TREATMEN
+FREQUENCY PULSE WIDTH TREATMENT TIME

 5 Hz 250 μs 20 min